snemuri/ssl_manager/README.md

 ##Tool to enable SSL for the services in HDP stack

-Steps to run the SSL Manager:
+Steps to run the SSL Manager: (on ambari-server node)

 - Update ca.properties with java home, CA properties, Keystore & truststore passwords and the hostnames of cluster.
 - To enable ssl for all services and ui's :